-FOLTS (Fold Out Rigid Temporary Shelters) unfold like pieces of paper into pop-up buildings, and can be used as emergency command centers, medical treatment facilities and even temporary housing.
+FOLTS (Fold Out Rigid Temporary Shelters) are fold out shelters that open up like pieces of paper into pop-up buildings, and can be used as emergency command centers, medical treatment facilities and even temporary housing.

 The Broward Sheriff’s Office has purchased two of these shelters, just in time for hurricane season.
 Along with the Palm Beach County Division of Emergency Management, the Broward Sheriff Office are the first governmental entities in South Florida to acquire these units.